GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 Loading the Photos Page (red arrows)\*:
 1. All the `ThumbnailReferences` are fetched from Datastore, ordered by date and time, most recent first.
-1. Each `ThumbnailReference` is used to get a serving url for the corresponding thumbnail stored in GCS.
+1. Each `ThumbnailReference` is used to get a serving url for the corresponding thumbnail stored in the GCS thumbnail bucket.
 1. A dictionary of `ThumbnailReferences` and their serving urls is sent to the front-end to be formatted and displayed on the photos page.

 Loading the Search Page (pink arrows)\*:
-1. A Datastore query attempts to find a `Label` that matches the search term entered in the search box.
-1. If a matching `Label` is found, Datastore is queried for each `ThumbnailReference` that `Label` contains.
+1. All the `ThumbnailReferences` are fetched from Datastore, ordered by date and time, most recent first.
-1. Each `ThumbnailReference` queried is used to get a serving url for the corresponding thumbnail stored in GCS.
+1. Each queried `ThumbnailReference` that contains the search term as one of its `labels` is used to get a serving url for the corresponding thumbnail stored in the GCS thumbnail bucket.
-1. A dictionary of `ThumbnailReferences` and their serving urls is sent to the front-end to be formatted and displayed on the search page.
+1. A dictionary of `ThumbnailReferences` that contain the search term as one of their `labels` and their serving urls is sent to the front-end to be formatted and displayed on the search page.

 \* Step 0: The user navigates to the url that causes the page to load.